ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Limit on the number of features for a model
 {: #wos-limitations-feat-col-size-limit}

-Scoring payloads for a model must fit within the maximum width that is allowed for the table that is created by payload logging in the data mart database (with some buffer for the internal-use columns that {{site.data.keyword.aios_short}} itself adds).
+Scoring payloads for a model must fit within the maximum width that is allowed for the table that is created by the payload logging process in the data mart database.
+The maximum width includes some buffer for the internal-use columns that {{site.data.keyword.aios_short}} itself adds.
 In addition, apart from the width there is also a hardcoded limit of 1012 features.

 The following table summarizes what this limit means for models with different sizes of features: